MacGyer/yii2-materializecss/USAGE.md

 More details information at Materialize Reference, please see the following URL: http://materializecss.com/preloader.html#linear

-Circular Spinner renders with materialize
+Circular Preloader renders with materialize
 ------------------------------------------

-To generate a Circular Spinner (formally called "Circular Preloader"), please add the following snippet source code into your project:
+To generate a Circular Preloader (formally called "Circular Spinner"), please add the following snippet source code into your project:

 ```php
 use macgyer\yii2materializecss\widgets\Spinner;